0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 6. To the right of the amount, click the round icon
 7. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator

+### Rewards for delegated tokens

+You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) for delegating tokens to node operators.
+The rewards depend on the number of rewardable tokens delegated: $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$

+The calculation method for rewards, and the history of quarterly payouts can bee seen [here](https://gitlab.com/partisiablockchain/node-operators-rewards/-/blob/main/mainnet/README.md#computing-rewards)